Information for Producers

 The regulations for Scotland’s Deposit Return Scheme were passed by the Scottish Parliament in May 2020.
 The scheme will go live for consumers on 1 July 2022, although elements of the regulations will come into force before then.

 As producers, you will be legally responsible for the collection and management of drinks containers in preparation for recycling.
 For products branded in the UK, the producer is defined as the owner of the brand.
 For products which are imported into the UK, the producer is defined as the importer.

-You can either discharge your obligations directly or nominate a scheme administrator to fulfil these obligations on your behalf.
-Your administrator will be able to concentrate solely on management of the scheme and meeting the targets for collection.
+You can either discharge your obligations directly or nominate the scheme administrator to fulfil these obligations on your behalf.
+The scheme administrator will be able to concentrate solely on management of the scheme and meeting the targets for collection.

 SEPA will begin registering drinks producers from 1 January 2022.